Moustapha Akkad: Death

 Akkad and his 34-year-old daughter, Rima Akkad Monla, were killed in the 2005 Amman bombings.
 They were both in the lobby at the Grand Hyatt Amman on November 9 when a bomb exploded; his daughter died instantly, and Akkad died of his injuries two days later in a hospital.
-He is buried in the Al-Jadidah Cemetery in Aleppo in Syria.
+He is buried in the Al-Jadidah Cemetery in Aleppo, Syria.

 Akkad was survived by his former wife, Patricia Al Akkad and their sons, Taric and Malek, who helped produce most of the Halloween movies, as well as his widow, Suha Ascha Akkad, and their son Zade.

 Legacy

 He was honoured by his native city of Aleppo, and the Aleppo City Council has renamed a school and a street after Moustapha Akkad.
 In 2008, a street in downtown Beirut was renamed after Moustapha Akkad.
 The 2007 remake of Halloween was dedicated to Moustapha Akkad.
 The 2018 film Halloween, a direct sequel to the 1978 original film, also features a dedication to Akkad in the end credits.